Quessian-Phaedrus-Sternabite/Obsidian-Law/YIG_2025/Case Law/Hawk v. Hawk (1993).md

 This is heavily in favor of STK.
 Giving children access to condoms against the parent's wishes goes against the definition of a family.
 In the case of familial matters, it is up to the parents to have the final word.
 See also [[Davis v.
 Davis (1992)]], which establishes a right to familial privacy.
 The court can only interfere when the child is actively being harmed. \*580
 	Note: This can be used to argue against the claim.
 The children are not being harmed.
 VERY weak defense, but interesting.
+See also [[Stanley v.
+Illinois (1972)]], which further supports State intervention only when the child is actively being harmed.

 ### Embedded